appressoas/django_cradmin/docs/cradmin_gettingstarted_guide/chapters/part_one/introduction.rst

 ============
 If you have not already done so, please follow the steps in the :ref:`installguide` guide before continuing.

-If you are new to CRadmin we advice you to read :ref:`newbieguide` before advancing.

 With this project we aim to make the admin interface easier to use, prettier to look at, and more flexible than the original admin interface in Django.